mengfei-liu/Bixi-Montreal-Data-Analysis/README.md

 ---

+## This project were delivered as assignment for BrainStation's Data Science Diploma program and cannot be shared publicly.

 - Data Analysis of the real-world data using SQL queries on MySQL workbench.
 - Data Visualization and Dashboards on Tableau with key insights into revenue and business growth.

 ![image](./images/image--001.jpg)